Cats in Art: Set of 3 A6 notebooks 196 pages - Thames and Hudson

 Description

-Inspired by Susan Herbert's delightful feline interpretations of famous scenes from art, theatre, opera, ballet, and film, these guided notebooks make an ideal gift for culture enthusiasts.
+Inspired by Susan Herbert's delightful feline interpretations of famous scenes from art, theatre, opera, ballet, and film, these illustrated notebooks make the perfect gift for culture enthusiasts.

 Thames & Hudson was founded in 1949 by Walter and Eva Neurath.
-Their greatest passion and mission was to create a “museum without walls” and to make the world of art, as well as leading scholars’ research, accessible to a broad audience.
-To reflect international perspectives, the company's name combined the rivers flowing through London and New York, represented in its logo by two dolphins symbolizing friendship and intelligence, one facing east, the other west, suggesting a connection between the Old World and the New.
+Their greatest passion and mission was to create a “museum without walls” and to make the world of art and leading scientific research accessible to a broad audience.
+To reflect an international perspective, the company's name combined the rivers flowing through London and New York, represented in its logo by two dolphins symbolizing friendship and intelligence, one facing east, the other west, suggesting a connection between the Old World and the New.

-Today, still an independent family-owned publisher, Thames & Hudson is one of the world’s leading publishers of illustrated books, with over 2000 titles in print.
-It publishes high-quality collectible books across all areas of visual creativity: fine arts (fine, applied, decorative, performing), architecture, design, photography, fashion, film, and music, as well as archaeology, history, and popular culture.
-The list of children’s books is also expanding.
-Headquartered in London with a sister company in New York and branches in Melbourne, Singapore, and Hong Kong.
+Today, still an independent family-owned publisher, Thames & Hudson is one of the world's leading publishers of illustrated books, with over 2,000 titles printed.
+It publishes high-quality collectible books across all areas of visual creativity: fine arts (fine, applied, decorative, performing arts), architecture, design, photography, fashion, film, and music, as well as archaeology, history, and popular culture.
+The list of children's books is also expanding.
+Headquartered in London, with a sister company in New York and branches in Melbourne, Singapore, and Hong Kong.
 In Paris, another subsidiary, Interart, distributes English-language books in France.

 History of the Thames & Hudson brand

 Walter Neurath was born in Vienna in 1903.
-In 1938, he left his hometown—where he ran an art gallery and published illustrated books—for London.
-Initially, he worked as production director at Adprint, a brand founded by Viennese émigré Wolfgang Foges.
-Neurath and Foges developed an innovative concept now known as book packaging (or co-publishing), where book ideas are developed, commissioned, produced, and sold to publishers operating in different markets and languages, to create large editions and reduce unit production costs.
+In 1938, he left his hometown — where he ran an art gallery and published illustrated books — for London.
+Initially, he worked as a production director at Adprint, a brand founded by Viennese émigré Wolfgang Foges.
+Neurath and Foges developed an innovative concept now known as book packaging (or co-publishing), where book ideas are developed, commissioned, produced, and sold to publishers operating in different markets and languages to create large print runs and reduce unit production costs.
 Neurath’s concept was the first of many innovations introduced to the publishing world by Thames & Hudson.

-Seeking to continue the collectible book packaging in a second edition and recognizing the need to amortize the high costs of producing illustrated books, Neurath founded his own publishing house with offices in London and New York in autumn 1949.
+Seeking to continue the collectible book packaging in a second edition and recognizing the need to amortize the high costs of illustrated book production, Neurath established his own publishing company with offices in London and New York in the fall of 1949.
 Eva Neurath, who arrived in London from Berlin in 1939, was a co-founder.

-In 1958, Thames & Hudson launched one of its most renowned series, World of Art, which became the foundation of a very diverse list.
-Characterized by pocket size and black spines, the series expanded in just seven years to include 49 titles.
+In 1958, Thames & Hudson launched one of its most renowned series, *World of Art*, which became the foundation of a highly diverse list.
+Characterized by pocket-sized dimensions and black spines, the series expanded in just seven years to include 49 titles.
 Nearly 60 years later, the series boasts over 300 titles, which, according to Christopher Frayling, are “stained with paint copies” in every art school across the country.

 2016 marked the beginning of an extraordinary new chapter for the company, announcing publishing partnerships with two of the world’s most important museums: the British Museum and the Victoria and Albert Museum.